Metro West Ambulance: Competitive bidding

 In 1996, Metro West Ambulance competed for the Washington County medical transport contract.

 In 1997 Metro West won the Washington County, Oregon contract for 9-1-1 dispatch.

 In 2006, Clackamas County, Oregon accepted a no-bid contract from Metro West competitor AMR over objections.
 Metro West was not present during the final discussions.

 In 2007, unionized medics for area ambulance companies approved a strike.
 Their chief complaint centered on pay and benefits, with their company being compared to Metro West.

 In 2008, Metro West lost a bid for BLS transports in Eugene, Oregon.
 Later, in 2015, Metro West won the Eugene/Springfield BLS transport contract, and began service on February 1, 2015.

-Legal

-In 2004, Metro West Ambulance successfully defended against a wrongful termination lawsuit by a former employee.